FailAcademy/learning/wdp-vancouver/_lessons/week-03/03-gulp.md

 ## Pre-Work

-Visit [this site](https://github.com/osscafe/gulp-cheatsheet) and have a look at the **'English JavaScript'** cheatsheets, to get a feeling for what Gulp does, and for the code we'll be writing in todays lesson.
+Visit [this site](https://github.com/osscafe/gulp-cheatsheet) and have a look at the **English JavaScript** cheatsheets, to get a feeling for what Gulp does, and for the code we'll be writing in todays lesson.

 Feel free to save these cheatsheets for your own reference!